 Through partnerships with RAMP MD, industry has access to equipment and capabilities that many businesses could not otherwise afford.
 These Maryland-based companies are now able to move a product from inspiration to production without large capital outlays.

-These partnerships leverage the equipment and expertise that resides at U.S. Army Edgewood Chemical Biological Center (ECBC) at Aberdeen Proving Ground.
-ECBC has worked in additive manufacturing – 3D Printing, computer aided design, and rapid prototyping – for military application for 25 years.
+These partnerships leverage the equipment and expertise that resides at U.S. Army Chemical Biological Center (CBC) at Aberdeen Proving Ground.
+CBC has worked in additive manufacturing – 3D Printing, computer aided design, and rapid prototyping – for military application for 25 years.

-RAMP MD’s Executive Director is Rick Decker, formerly Technical Director of Edgewood Chemical Biological Center, leads the work of the organization.
+RAMP MD’s Executive Director is Rick Decker, formerly Technical Director of US Army Chemical Biological Center, leads the work of the organization.